-- 1. An algorithm must be fully implemented (i.e., translated into valid Java syntax) in order study its runtime behaviour experimentally. - What if our purpose is to choose among alternative data structures or algorithms to implement? - Can there be a higher-level analysis to determine that one algorithm or data structure is more superior than others? - 2.
-Comparison of multiple algorithms is only meaningful when experiments are conducted under the same environment of: - Hardware: CPU, running processes - Software: OS, JVM version - 3.
-Experiments can be done only on a limited set of test inputs. - What if "important" inputs were not included in the experiments? - 11 of 41
+1. An algorithm must be fully implemented (e.g., in Java) in order study its runtime behaviour experimentally.

+- What if our purpose is to choose among alternative data structures or algorithms to implement? - Can there be a higher-level analysis to determine that one algorithm or data structure is more "superior" than others? - Comparison of multiple algorithms is only meaningful when experiments are conducted under the same working environment of: - Hardware: CPU, running processes - Software: OS, JVM version - 3.
+Experiments can be done only on a limited set of test inputs. - What if worst-case inputs were not included in the experiments? - What if "important" inputs were not included in the experiments?